 Rot gut, likker, shine, white lightening, ruckus juice, whatever word you want to use for moonshine, it was the famous moonshiners and bootleggers who dedicated their life to this illegal liquor trade that made it possible.
 Without the bootleggers, nobody would have been able to get their shine.
 And without the moonshiners, it wouldn't even have existed.

-While moonshiners and bootleggers were prevalent throughout the Appalachian region, the illegal trading spread far and wide.
+While moonshiners and bootleggers were prevalent throughout the Appalachian region, the illegal trading spread far and wide, much further than the smoky mountains.
 For some, moonshining was a family tradition they were born into.
 For others, is was a profitable business during unprofitable times.

 5. Robert Glen "Junior" Johnson

 Before Junior Johnson joined the NASCAR Hall of Fame, he was a famous moonshiner.
 In fact, if it weren't for runners like Johnson America wouldn't even have NASCAR - a little more on that in a bit.
 Born in Wilkes County, North Carolina, Johnson's ancestors were some of the first to make shine in Appalachia which dated as far back as the Whiskey Rebellion of 1791.
 With white lightning running through the family blood, it was his fate to continue the tradition.